Boil under the armpit: cause, symptoms, should it be pierced?

 A pimple under the armpit is not always a boil!

 Be careful, a pimple or lump under the armpit is not always a boil.
 It can be due to inflammation or infection, as in the case of boils but also hidradenitis suppurativa or infectious mononucleosis, or be the sign of a tumor, such as breast cancer or lymphoma for example. (in these latter cases, it is swollen lymph nodes).
-If you are in doubt about the diagnosis, it is best to consult a doctor.
+If you are in doubt regarding the diagnosis, it is best to consult a doctor.

 Symptoms: how do you know if it’s a boil in the armpit?